sweirich/challenge/debruijn/debruijn3.md

         -> Exp
 ```

-We actually need three forms of substitution for this language: types-in-types, terms-in-terms, and types-in-terms.
+We actually need three forms of substitution for this language: types-in-types, types-in-terms, and terms-in-terms.

-For the first two we can construct instances of the `SubstC` type class, but for the last, we must define a new operation, `substTy`.
-These substitutions follow directly from the pattern shown in Part I. In particular, they all use `applyS` for variables and `lift` when going under a binder.
+The first two are generally straightforward and follow directly from the pattern shown in Part I. In particular, they traverse the argument, use `applyS` for variables, and `lift` when going under a binder.

+## Types-in-types

 ```haskell
 instance SubstC Ty where